alexkuhn/reconcile-cop-and-fm/short_doc.md

 		Context.default,
 		usa )

- * Adds an optional parent-child relation between context Default and the context Emergency;
+ * Adds an optional parent-child relation between contexts Default and Emergency;
-* Adds an alternative relation between LowBattery and HighBattery, where Battery is the parent of the former contexts;
+* Adds an alternative relation between contexts LowBattery and HighBattery, where Battery is parent of the former ones;
 * Adds the following additional constraint: Map implies (Location and Connectivity);
 * Adds a causality relation between the contexts Default and USA, from Default and USA.